Linda-Ikechukwu/Personal-Site/src/blog/posts/social-share-buttons-with-react-share-library/social-share-buttons-with-react-share.md

 *N.B: You should have the <a href="https://www.gatsbyjs.org/docs/sass/" class="inline-link">gatsby-sass plugin</a> installed and added to the plugins array of your gatsby.config.js file.*

-Go on and build something great!
+Now go on and build something great!